 The correct answer is insidious, meaning proceeding in a gradual, subtle way, but with harmful effects.

 All the other words mean that something can be burned.
-Although there is the prefix “in-” before the word flammable, this does not mean that the item cannot light on fire suddenly.
+Although the prefix “in-” is used before the word flammable, this does not mean that the item cannot light on fire suddenly.
 However, due to this confusion, it is more common to state that something is flammable.
 Inflammable means can ignite without an external fire source like a match.
 Insidious may resemble in sound “incendiary,” which also means flammable.

 - 370